Vyral/base-template/_posts/2019-01-15-5-tips-to-slay-your-credit-score-in-2019.md

 First, shoot for perfection!
 By that, I mean **shoot for a score of 850.**

 If 850 isn’t possible for you, **try shooting for 750**—the second-best score you can attain.
 Even at this mark, lenders will be fighting for your business, and they’ll give you a great rate.
-If you want to check your credit score regularly and get a better idea of what affects it, Credit Karma offers a free app you can download to your phone.
+If you want to check your credit score regularly and get a better idea of what affects it, Credit Karma offers a free app you can download to your phone.&nbsp;

 Next, **set up automatic payments for your monthly bills.** This includes your utilities as well as your credit card payments.
 If you’ve had trouble paying these bills on time in the past, this will help tremendously.